 - Singh RK, Canter C, Shi L, et al. Improved transplant-free survival of children with dilated cardiomyopathy: analysis of two decades from the pediatric cardiomyopathy registry (abstract).
 Circulation 2014;130:A16801.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, EP Basic Science, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, EP Basic Science, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

 Keywords: Adrenergic beta-Antagonists, Aldosterone, Aminobutyrates, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Benzazepines, Carbazoles, Cardiomyopathy, Dilated, Comorbidity, Double-Blind Method, Heart Defects, Congenital, Heart Failure, Heart Ventricles, Humans, Mineralocorticoid Receptor Antagonists, Muscular Dystrophy, Duchenne, Myocarditis, Neprilysin, Propanolamines, Prospective Studies, Receptors, Angiotensin, Registries, Renin-Angiotensin System, Sample Size, Sinoatrial Node, Tetrazoles, United States